katyduncan/MeasureTwice/README.md

 <img src=https://github.com/creatyvtype/MeasureTwice/blob/master/images/measd4.png width=70%>

 ## Installation and Usage
 The application is not currently deployed.
-To run from command line please be sure to run bundle and create/migrate the database.
+To run from the command line on your local machine please be sure to run bundle and create/migrate the database.

 ## Contributing